-Ever since the first traditional media ads began to appear with Web site addresses in them some 15 years ago, people have been screwing them up.
+Ever since the first traditional media ads began to appear with Web site addresses in them almost 20 years ago, people have been screwing them up.
 And unless you just got on the Internet yesterday, you’ve almost certainly done the same, and know many people who have as well.

 Almost no one knew what